rwexler/rwexler.github.io/_posts/2019-03-27-dipolar-dynamics.markdown

 aplane = subset_df[subset_df.x < 2.5] # extracts a 10x10 slice of the structures for x < 2.5 A from the origin
 ```

 `filename` is the name of a file containing the positions (x, y, z) and components (u, v, w) of the displacement (i.e. local dipole).
-You can download example file [here](https://drive.google.com/open?id=1M_pjh6hqPYO_8LoU4GNYq0U1b7-vu-E4).
+You can download an example file [here](https://drive.google.com/open?id=1M_pjh6hqPYO_8LoU4GNYq0U1b7-vu-E4).
 The columns of this file correspond to `x y z u v w`.
 The rows correspond to a particular Ti's displacement.
 There are `nstrs` structures and `ntis` Ti's per structure; therefore, there are `nstrs * ntis` lines in the file.

 `datafilename` is the name of a file containing the positions of the atoms.
 The structure is a 10x10x10 supercell of BST containing 10% Sr, and 5000 atoms total (hence `ntis = 1000`).
 You can download an example data file [here](https://drive.google.com/open?id=16Yvj1L44CYCghyJiRHnT5o7lWt4TJxA3).